 Torrey Pines State Beach is found between Del Mar and the northern border of San Diego in the community of La Jolla.
-This beach has always been a personal favorite since I moved down here over thirty years ago.
+This Beach has always been a favorite since I moved here over thirty years ago.
 Here you have a fantastic surf-fishing beach, and the view from up above is out of this world.
 Please click on the above link for more information!

 This reserve is located on the top of the bluffs above Torrey Pines State Beach and includes the Los Penasquitos Lagoon.
-I would rate this park the number one spot to go for a coastal hike!
-Home to the rarest pine tree in the nation- The Torrey Pine.
+I would rate this park the number one spot for a coastal hike!
+Home to the rarest pine tree in the nation- The Torrey Pines.
 Please click on the link above for more information!

-Black’s Beach is on the southern end of Torrey Pines State Beach.
-This beach is one of the most extensive public nude beaches in the United States.
-The beach is sectioned off, with the north beach is swimsuit-free, while the southern end is a must!
+Black’s Beach is on the southern end of Torrey Pines State Beach, and this Beach is one of the most extensive public nude beaches in the United States.
+The Beach is sectioned off, with the north beach being swimsuit-free, while the southern end is a must!
 Click on the link above for more information!